The History of the Giles Family

 Martin Colleton was Calum's and Jamie's great great grandfather.

-In 1914, Martin's eldest son, also called Martin, enlisted with the army, joining the 2nd Battalion of the Connaught Rangers to fight for the British.
-He travelled to France and then Belgium, but within weeks, on November 2nd 1914, he was tragically killed in action at the first battle of Ypres, an event that must have been deeply distressing for the Colleton household back home in Tipperary.
+In 1914, Martin's eldest son, also called Martin, having been a member of the 2nd Battalion of the Connaught Rangers for a decade, travelled to France and then Belgium to fight the Germans, but within weeks, on November 2nd 1914, he was tragically killed in action at the first battle of Ypres, an event that must have been deeply distressing for the Colleton household back home in Tipperary.

 Just three months later, a heartbroken Martin died on June 12th 1922 in Carrick-on-Suir, the cause as yet unknown.
 His wife followed two years later.
 They were both buried in Carrickbeg, across the river Suir from Carrick-on-Suir, in St. Mary's Cemetery.
 The headstone still stands, and reads: